 Federal Financial Aid

-Degree-seeking and certificate-seeking students who are US Citizens or permanent residents and are enrolled at least 1/2 time (4.5 hours) are eligible for Federal Student Loans (Stafford or PLUS).
+Degree-seeking and certificate-seeking students who are US citizens or permanent residents and are enrolled at least 1/2 time (5 hours) are eligible for Federal Student Loans (Stafford or PLUS) for most programs.
 The location of your program (on or off campus) doesn't matter.
 Non-degree students are not eligible for Federal aid.
-Contact the Office of Financial Aid for Information.
+Contact the Office of Student Financial Aid for information.

 Assistantships, Fellowships, and Scholarships